securefederatedai/openfl/README.md

 OpenFL is a Python framework for Federated Learning.
 It enables organizations to train and validate machine learning models on sensitive data.
 It increases privacy by allowing collaborative model training or validation across local private datasets without ever sharing that data with a central server.
 OpenFL is hosted by The Linux Foundation.

+*Looking for the Open Flash Library project also referred to as OpenFL?
+Find it [here](https://github.com/openfl/openfl)!*

 ## Overview

 Federated Learning is a distributed machine learning approach that enables collaborative training and evaluation of models without sharing sensitive data such as, personal information, patient records, financial data, or classified information.
 The minimum data movement needed across a Federated Training experiment, is solely the model parameters and their updates.
 This is in contrast to a Centralized Learning regime, where all data needs to be moved to a central server or a datacenter for massively parallel training.